livelycode36/markdown2potplayer/doc/README_EN.md

 - `{time}`: Represents the current playback time of the video, i.e., `[Video **Time**]`.
 - `{title}`: **Represents the entire Markdown format link**, e.g., `[google](https://www.google.com)`.
 This means that this is the Markdown format backlink for Potplayer.
 - `{image}`: Represents the **position for pasting the image**.
+- `{subtitle}`: represents the subtitles that can be copied from the video currently being played in PotPlayer.

+  `{subtitleTemplate}`: represents the subtitle template. **If there are no subtitles in the currently playing video, no data will be generated for the subtitle template**, meaning if there are no subtitles, `{subtitleTemplate}` will disappear.

 ### Example 1